 The Fed has supervisory and regulatory authority over many banking institutions.
-In this role, the Fed promotes the safety and soundness of the banking system, fosters stability in financial markets, and ensures compliance with laws and regulations under its jurisdiction.
-The Fed encourages banking institutions to meet the financial needs of their communities by making prudent loans, among other actions.
+In this role the Fed 1) promotes the safety and soundness of the banking system; 2) fosters stability in financial markets; and 3) ensures compliance with laws and regulations under its jurisdiction.
 Supervision involves examining the financial condition of individual banks and evaluating their compliance with laws and regulations.
 Bank regulation involves setting rules and guidelines for the banking system.

 The Fed’s regulations often are adopted in response to specific legislation passed by Congress.

-As one of the nation’s bank regulatory agencies, the Fed is responsible for ensuring that the institutions under its authority comply with applicable laws.
-The Fed’s Board of Governors sets operational standards for banks through regulations, rules, policy guidelines, and supervisory interpretations.
+As one of the nation’s bank regulatory agencies, the Fed, through the Board of Governors, sets standards of operation for banks through regulations, rules, policy guidelines, and interpretations of relevant laws.
 Sometimes regulations are restrictive, meaning they limit a bank’s activities.
 Other times they are permissive, which means they allow banks to conduct a given activity.
-The Fed’s regulations often are adopted in response to legislation passed by Congress, such as the recently passed Dodd-Frank Act.
+And sometimes regulations prescribe action.
+For example, the Community Reinvestment Act places an obligation on banks to serve lower-income communities in their areas.

 Financial Innovation and Consumer Protection, speech by Ben S. Bernanke, Chairman, Federal Reserve Board of Governors, at the Federal Reserve System’s Sixth Biennial Community Affairs Research Conference, Washington, D.C., April 17, 2009.